 - Wheat

-Although these eight major food allergens contribute to 90 percent of food allergies, there are many other foods that can cause an adverse reaction.
-Food allergies and sensitivities can be triggered by food derivatives and additives.
-Therefore, it is important to strictly adhere to an elimination diet and avoid everything other than whole foods.
-This means no grabbing a meal to go or heating up a TV dinner.
+Although these eight major food allergens contribute to 90 percent of food allergies, many other foods can cause adverse reactions.
+Food derivatives and additives can trigger food allergies and sensitivities.
+Therefore, it is essential to strictly adhere to an elimination diet and avoid everything other than whole foods.
+This means no grabbing a meal or heating a TV dinner.

 Foods to Eliminate From Your Diet